digamber89/gulp-boilerplate-1/readme.md

 Bootstrap is used via NPM and all overrides are done via theme.
 I have included the entire bootstrap theme at the moment but you can choose to use something else.

+##Styles
+All styles will go under your-theme-name/resources/scss

+## Vendor JS
+All Vendor JS files will go under your-theme-name/js/

 Suggested way of including theme
 ```